sbagh/stockExchange/README.md

 ### Next steps:

+- Refactor to Typescript
--  Currently attempting to host serverlessly on AWS using:
+- Host serverlessly on AWS using:
    -  S3 for hosting the react app
    -  Lambda for back-end files
    -  RDS (postgreSQL) for data storage